Best Cat Litter Deodorizer

 Now for the moment of truth!
 Now that we have discussed what a cat litter deodorizer is, the various types, and what to look for when shopping for a deodorizer we will list out our top choices for the best cat litter deodorizers.
 We have attempted to find a variety of types so that everybody should find something that works for them and their cat.

 These are one of the most popular deodorizing beads on the market.
 We specifically are reviewing the Cool Mountain Wind scent which we really enjoy.
 The smell is aromatic but not overpowering and it definitely helps in masking excess cat waste odors.
 Even cats with sensitive smells should be ok using this fragranced deodorant due to the somewhat subtle smell and lack of dust.
-That being said, it might not be strong enough to fight significant ammonia smells so we recommend sticking to this for single cat litterboxes.
+That being said, it might not be strong enough to fight significant ammonia smells so we recommend sticking to this for single cat litter boxes.
 It is also a good choice for those who plan to go on a long trip as the beads seem to last a lot longer than most of the competition.
 But the asking price is pretty high.

 This is a very powerful deodorant that is intended to treat the most challenging litter boxes.
-Specifically, it works will with busy multi-cat boxes that can quickly become overwhelmed with odor.
+Specifically, it works well with busy multi-cat boxes that can quickly become overwhelmed with odor.
 It does have a rather strong fragrance and there can be dust associated with this product so be careful if you or your cats have sensitive allergies.
-Application can also be pretty messy as it is easy to spread this stuff in places you don’t want it to go.
+The application can also be pretty messy as it is easy to spread this stuff in places you don’t want it to go.
 But if you are willing to deal with the strong perfume and dust levels this is one of the most potent products on the market.
 Finally, it is one of the most affordable solutions available, making it great for those on a tight budget.

-This is one of the most popular granule-based deodorants on the market, and for good reason.
+This is one of the most popular granule-based deodorants on the market and for good reason.
 It is odor-free and injected with 99.5% zeolite which is a proven material for masking odors.
 While this product doesn’t utilize a perfume, it also means that you don’t have to worry about harsh chemical fumes coming from your litter box.
 While perfumes typically help in masking cat waste odor, the manufacturers believe that the other 0.5% of the product that isn’t zeolite (and is instead composed of patented ingredients) plays a much larger role in odor control to the point where a perfume isn’t needed.
 Specifically, it reacts and eliminates malodorous substance on the molecular level, which none of the other products can do.
 The larger granules mean that there is less dust and tracking than regular powder but there is still enough surface area to handle most litter boxes.
 However, we have noticed that you can go through a package of this product much quicker than anticipated.
 Also, it is quite a bit more expensive than powder.

 This is a unique product that has received quite a bit of criticism but if used properly can be very effective.
 The reason why it receives some flack is because it contains an ingredient called borax.
 Borax, if ingested in moderate quantities, can be dangerous if not fatal to a cat.
 However, if you properly follow the instructions (which tell you to bury this under the litter) then your cat shouldn’t be exposed to it.
 The compound is a granule-like formula that includes other additives such as limonene and lauryl methacrylate.
 While these might sound a bit foreign, the end result is a powerful odor fighter that has a refreshing lemon citrus scent.
 When properly buried, this is one of the most effective solutions on the market.
 And it comes in a bit cheaper than most of the other products.